Prof. Dr. Filipe Cabreiro

 6. References:

-- Klunemann M et al. (2021) Bioaccumulation of therapeutic drugs by human gut bacteria.
+Klunemann M et al. (2021) Bioaccumulation of therapeutic drugs by human gut bacteria.
+Nature.

-- Martinez-Miguel, VE et al, Cabreiro F and Bjedov I, (2021) Increased fidelity of protein synthesis extends lifespan.
+Martinez-Miguel, VE et al, Cabreiro F (2021) Increased fidelity of protein synthesis extends lifespan.
 Cell Metabolism